The Finals of the Young Scientist Challenge

 The challenges are designed to highlight a student's leadership, teamwork, problem-solving skills and communication.
 At the end of the competition one student will stand out against the finalists, and he or she will be named America's Top Young Scientist of the Year.
 And while the title's nice, let's get to the prizes.

 The winner is not the only one who gets awards.
 Each of the 51 semifinalists will get $250, along with a certificate and T-shirt.
 The 10 finalists will get these things, as well as a paid trip to the competition, $1,000 and a medal.
 But this is nothing compared to what the grand prize winner gets: all of the above items, plus $50,000 inU.S.
 Savings Bonds, a trophy and bragging rights for being the smartest kid on the block.

-For more information on the Discovery Education and 3M Young Scientist Challenge, all things science and related topics, see the links on the next page.
+For more information on the Discovery Education and 3M Young Scientist Challenge, all things science and related topics, see the links below.
 The information in the next section could also help you with research for your very own entrance video.